Jajopi/Zanzibar/README.md

 The folder contains build for Windows and build for Linux:

 - unzip coresponding build
-- on Windows, run Zanzibar.exe
+- on Windows, run .exe file
-- on Linux, run LinuxBuild.x86_64
+- on Linux, run .x86_64 file

 ## Starting a game